capnfabs/emoji-haiku/developer_notes.md

 - After deploy, check it works with `serverless invoke -f haiku -l`
   - This is "invoke `-f`unction haiku `-l`ogs"
   - If something isn't working, `serverless.yml` is where the config is at.

+### Tweeter credentials

+If you want to set up tweeting every 6 hours, you need to add twitter configuration variables.
+These are stored in `twitter-config.json`, which is in `.gitignore`, so you probably won't have this file on your machine when you checkout the code.
+Here's what to do:

+- `cp twitter-config.json.template twitter-config.json`
+- Create a new app, and get the config values from the [Twitter Developer Site](https://developer.twitter.com/en/apps)
+- Fill them in
+- You should be good to go.

 ## References / resources I used on the way